cdl-geneseo/geneseo-dictionary/L/Lit.md

 # Lit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lit

 Created by  Unknown User (spc14), last modified on Apr 15, 2019

 adj. used to describe something that is especially amazing and turned up. &quot;This party is lit!&quot;adj. used to describe someone who is intoxicated.
 See turnt. &quot;He's so lit, he can't even walk.&quot;As of 2019, 99% of students surveyed knew this word and less than 2% believe it is of local origin.
 (Cannioto, 2019)